It is not legal to create or maintain a bad tenants list

 Just as important as the ability to report negative or delinquent tenant habits is the capability for landlords and property managers to report responsible tenants who uphold their commitments and demonstrate responsible tenant habits.
 Tenants who pay rent on time and maintain a properties good condition should be identified and rewarded.

 One of the primary concerns with tenant blacklists is accountability.
 Without the proper measures in place a list that identifies bad tenants only could result in unfair or unjust reporting against tenants.
-To protect both landlords and tenants, tenants can register with LCB for free to access to their records.
+To protect both landlords and tenants, tenants can view their Tenant Record for free.

 Reporting Agencies such as LCB are subject to provincial and federal legislation.
 Reporting tenant information to other companies which are not a Reporting Agency and do not have the requisite consumer protections, is likely illegal and may create personal liability.
 LCB’s built in and automated processes protect landlords and tenants using the platform.